 Dogs are carnivores, but they need more than just meat to live a healthy life.
-According to VCA Animal Hospitals, there are six basic nutrients your pup needs: water, proteins, fats, carbohydrates, minerals, and vitamins.
+There are six basic nutrients your pup needs: water, proteins, fats, carbohydrates, minerals, and vitamins.
 Every dog’s dietary requirements are different, so the best approach to picking food is to always check with your vet.

-Consider your dog’s life stage.
-Dr. Jennifer Coates writes in PetMD that puppy food is quite different than adult dog food.
+- Consider your dog’s life stage.
+Dr. Jennifer Coates writes that puppy food is quite different than adult dog food.
 Puppies need higher levels of protein, fat, calcium, phosphorous, sodium, and chloride to support their growth and development.

 There is also a difference between adult and senior dog food.
 Coates says, “…many veterinarians recommend that small dogs make the change at eight years of age, medium-sized dogs at around seven years, large breeds at six years, and giant breeds at about five years of age.”